RaviTambade/TAP/notes/ctocpp.md

 3. **Game Builder**: Simulate real-life interactions through design
 4. **Problem Solver**: Not bound by one language or paradigm — use the right tool for the right job

----

 Are you ready to take your warrior class and write a real battle simulator tomorrow?

 Then open your `.cpp` file… and let’s code ⚔️👩‍💻👨‍💻

----

-Would you like me to turn this into a printable PDF, or also give a student worksheet or coding assignment along with it?